 It might be a great hassle to remove the Ingrown Hair On Vagina if you chose to do so (literally).
-Ingrown hairs are a typical side effect of hair removal, and because pubic hair is thicker and curlier than hair elsewhere on the body, it has a tendency to grow back into the skin when it grows.
+Ingrown hairs are a typical side effect of hair removal, and because pubic hair is thicker and curlier than hair elsewhere on the body, it tends to grow back into the skin when it grows.

 “An ingrown hair is a hair that grows into the skin rather than out,” explains Anna Karp, DO, “and is especially common in the bikini area where the hair is coarser.”
 “This can be caused by a hair curling back in and re-entering the skin, or by a hair becoming caught on its way out.
 As a result, your body produces a red, uncomfortable bump that appears like a pimple.”

 “Ingrown Hair On Vagina is more common in those with thick hair, but anyone can acquire these unpleasant, uncomfortable bumps,” says Purvisha Patel, MD.
 “When there are micro-infections of the follicle, they become unpleasant and irritated, which can lead to pimples/acne in the area.”
 She goes on to say that ingrown hairs can be caused by chafing from undergarments, in addition to hair removal treatments like shaving and waxing.

 Learn how to avoid and cure this unwelcome but all-too-common side effect of hair removal treatments for Ingrown Hair In the Vagina.

 8 Best Tips To Get Rid Of Ingrown Hair On Vagina